dif_i2c.h

 /**

-* Enables clock stretching timeout after a number of I2C block clock cycles
+* Enables clock timeout after a number of I2C block clock cycles

 * when I2C block is configured as host.